nixworks/public/news/2010/12/24/README.md

 ##### Roman Catholic Church
 ### [The Roman Catholic Church in Cuba announces that the government will release two more political prisoners to exile in Spain. ](/news/2010/12/24/the-roman-catholic-church-in-cuba-announces-that-the-government-will-release-two-more-political-prisoners-to-exile-in-spain.md)
-_Context: Roman Catholic Church, Spain, political prisoner, Cuba_
+_Context: Cuba, political prisoner, Spain, Roman Catholic Church_

 ##### Cte d'Ivoire
 ### [State television in Cte d'Ivoire goes off the air outside the capital Abidjan amid a political crisis.
 The Economic Community of West African States threatens to remove incumbent President Laurent Gbagbo by "legitimate force". ](/news/2010/12/24/state-television-in-cote-d-ivoire-goes-off-the-air-outside-the-capital-abidjan-amid-a-political-crisis-the-economic-community-of-west-afric.md)